 - There is a growing awareness of the financial benefits to effectively staging a property and as such a growing appreciation for the skillsets of those within the industry.

 - This leads to the second reason, where stylists and stagers are being given greater autonomy to stage a home in a way that reflects their professional identity and where they do not have to spend time marrying new furniture with the existing décor of a vendor.

 Lastly, this growing trust and appreciation for those working within home staging will continue to lead to a breakaway from saturated design trends (i.e. Scandinavian design) in home staging and an injection of design trends that are idiosyncratic to particular designers.

 Home staging trends for 2018

 Expect to see a greater use of wallpaper, especially detachable wallpaper that can be used in multiple staging projects by the one designer.
-Intricate wallpapers reminiscent of the Georgian era, especially ones that feature leaf and flower patterns, are already showing their popularity in 2018.
+Intricate wallpapers reminiscent of particular eras (i.e Georgian era), especially ones that feature leaf and flower patterns, are already showing their popularity in 2018.
 This is one area where home stagers and stylists can inject their own design leanings onto their projects.

 As home staging increases in popularity, so will the extent to which changes are made in a home in time for sale.
-This extends to floor changes, new colour palettes and other cosmetic adjustments.
+This extends to floor changes (timber), new colour palettes and other cosmetic adjustments.
 Expect to see more colour blocking as a 2018 staging trend.

 There was a saturation of Scandinavian styles in home staging projects in 2017.
 This will continue, especially for those DIY stagers who source cheap furniture, but you should expect some blacklash against this, as the increasing scale of apartment constructions call for a greater diversity in furniture and design styles in order to set developments apart from their competitors.